 In 1987 the jacket was re-introduced to commemorate the 40th birthday of the US Air Force.
 According to the modern regulation: ‘the jackets will be issued only to officers or enlisted personnel who are in mission-ready, emergency-mission-ready, mission capable, or mission-support billets assigned at or below wing level who met the criteria on or after September 18, 1987, the Air Force’s fortieth birthday.
 Once a member is issued the jacket,‘ according to the regulation, “he or she may continue to wear it after being reassigned from the duties [that] originally qualified him or her for the issue.
 It can be worn with the flight suit, service uniform, or pullover sweater but not with civilian clothes.
 After he or she retires, the wearer may keep the jacket.’

-This is on overview of the variations made between 1988-2007 as found the USMilitariaForum, compiled by Cowboy4.
+This is an overview of the variations made between 1988-2007 as found on the USMilitariaForum as compiled by Cowboy4.

 There are also a lot of commerical variations which can be nice but are not really collectables with a historical background as these issued piecesare.
 So you have to check if these military contract numbers are on the label: